iPhone Text Effects: Tips and Tricks

 The good news is that Verizon is working hard to build out its 5G network, so don’t be surprised if you find your area covered in the coming months and years.
 Plus, once you can access Verizon’s 5G, you may find it’s even faster than its competitors thanks to the super-fast 5G Ultra-Wideband Verizon offers.

-With over 52% of the state covered, AT&T’s 5G coverage beats out competitors T-Mobile and Verizon.
-It’s worth noting that in certain areas, AT&T customers will even enjoy 5G+, AT&T’s super-fast, low latency, and extra-reliable 5G signal.
+With 65% of the state covered, AT&T’s 5G coverage beats out competitors T-Mobile and Verizon.
+Better still, AT&T customers will even enjoy 5G+, AT&T’s super-fast, low latency, and extra-reliable 5G signal.

-T-Mobile offers the most 5G coverage, and the third-most 4G coverage in Minnesota.
-While the carrier covers 57% of the state with its 5G network, its 4G network only spans across 67% of the state, which is less coverage than AT&T and Verizon’s 4G networks.
+T-Mobile offers the second-most 5G coverage, and the third-most 4G coverage in Minnesota.
+While the carrier covers 60% of the state with its 5G network, its 4G network spans across 68% of the state, which is less coverage than AT&T and Verizon’s 4G networks.

-T-Mobile’s 4G network covers over half (57%) of Minnesota.
-This ranks it below Verizon and AT&T’s 4G networks, which cover 82% and 88% of the state, respectively.
+T-Mobile’s 4G network covers 68% of Minnesota.
+This ranks it below Verizon and AT&T’s 4G networks.
 However, you can see in the map below that most of the population hubs are covered, so there’s a good chance that unless you’re in the most remote areas of the state, you’ll still enjoy decent coverage.

-T-Mobile’s 5G network spans over a third of Minnesota, reaching 57% of the state.
-Its 5G network coverage is second only to AT&T’s 5G network (52%), and far beyond Verizon’s 5G coverage (13%).
+T-Mobile’s 5G network spans over a third of Minnesota, reaching 60% of the state.
+That puts T-Mobile second only to AT&T’s 5G network (65%), and far beyond Verizon’s 5G coverage (23%).
 Plus, T-Mobile’s ultrafast 5G Ultra Capacity, comparable to Verizon’s 5G Ultra Wideband and AT&T’s 5G+ networks, is available in half of its overall 5G network.

 While the Big Three are the most well-known carrier options, it’s worth knowing you have more options beyond AT&T, Verizon, and T-Mobile.
 Minnesota is covered by a range of smaller cell phone networks too.
 Before making any decisions, definitely check out the carriers we mention below, many of which will let you sign up for similar plans, with the same 4G and 5G coverage, for a better price.